Skip to content

 Use a Glove for Smoother Drawing

 A drawing glove, often included with pen displays or available separately, reduces friction between your hand and the tablet surface.
-This allows your hand to glide more smoothly, preventing drag and making extended drawing sessions more comfortable.
+Best graphic tablets under $300 allows your hand to glide more smoothly, preventing drag and making extended drawing sessions more comfortable.
 It also helps keep the screen clean from finger smudges.

 Invest in Art Software That Complements Your Tablet